zwilias/Carver/readme/readme.md

 ### Enlarging Images ###

-This was a fairly simple feature to implement, though it does "require" batchmode in order to make the result look decent - the added rows will automatically seem less important due to them being the average of their neighbors.
+This was a fairly simple feature to implement, though it does "require" batchmode in order to make the result look decent - adding a row right next to an important line won't make that lines any less important, generally speaking.
+As a way of slightly alleviating that problem, we automatically add every pixel that was added to the list of protected pixels.
 For example:[^example4]

 ```
 java -jar target/carver.jar -v 100 -h 50 -a -i images/tower.png